vedro-universe/vedro-docs/docs/best-practices/avoid-ifs.md

 **Unnecessary Complexity**

 Introducing an "if" statement into a test adds branching logic to test code.
 In other words, the test can take multiple paths based on varying conditions.
 While this might seem like a flexible approach, it actually introduces unnecessary complexity.
 A test should have a straightforward flow so that it clearly either passes or fails based on predefined conditions.
-If there are multiple branching paths, understanding why a test failed—or even worse, why it passed—becomes difficult.
+If there are multiple branching paths, understanding why a test failed, or even worse, why it passed, becomes difficult.

 <Screenshot src={require('./avoid-ifs/scn_diagram.png')} width="450px" shadow="none" /><br/>
 <br/>